thirdweb-dev/typescript-sdk/docs/sdk.tokenerc20contract.mintto.md

 ## Remarks

-Mint tokens to a specified address
+Mint tokens to a specified address.

 ## Example